X

 I finally understand my therapy.
 The app reminds me, answers my questions — and I don't feel alone with it anymore.

-Breakfast goes untouched, lunch is only half eaten, and by the evening all hunger is gone.
-Temporary loss of appetite is something everyone experiences — during stress, heat, or an infection it is entirely normal.
-But when appetite is absent for weeks and you are losing weight unintentionally, it is worth taking a closer look.
-A frequently overlooked cause: many medications suppress appetite as a side effect.
+Breakfast is left standing, lunch is only half eaten and in the evening the hunger is missing completely.
+Everyone knows temporary loss of appetite – with stress, heat or an infection it is normal.
+But when the appetite stays away for weeks and you lose weight unintentionally, you should take a closer look.
+Particularly often overlooked: many medications dampen the appetite as a side effect.

 Register for free now

-Unintentional weight loss of more than 5% in 6 months, or persistent vomiting, should be investigated by a doctor without delay.
+With unwanted weight loss of more than 5 % in 6 months or persistent vomiting, have it assessed by a doctor promptly.

-Loss of appetite means that the natural sensation of hunger is absent or significantly reduced.
-In the short term this is harmless — during infections, stress, or hot weather the body naturally dials down appetite.
+Loss of appetite (medically inappetence) means that the natural feeling of hunger stays away or is greatly reduced.
+In the short term this is harmless – with infections, stress or heat the body regulates the appetite down.

 |---|---|---|

-Gastritis, gastric ulcers, irritable bowel syndrome, or food intolerances can dampen appetite.
-Heartburn and bloating also make eating unpleasant.
+Gastritis, stomach ulcers, irritable bowel syndrome or food intolerances can dampen the appetite.
+Heartburn and bloating too make eating unpleasant.

-Depression, anxiety disorders, grief, and chronic stress are common causes.
-Loss of appetite is one of the diagnostic criteria for major depression — it frequently accompanies fatigue, sleep problems, and low motivation.
+Depression, anxiety disorders, grief and chronic stress are common causes.
+Loss of appetite is one of the diagnostic criteria for major depression – it often goes together with tiredness, sleep disorders and a lack of drive.

-During acute infections (cold, flu, stomach bug), loss of appetite is normal and resolves as the fever subsides.
+With acute infections (a cold, flu, a gastrointestinal infection) loss of appetite is normal and disappears with recovery once the fever subsides.

-Hunger and thirst sensations diminish with age.
-At the same time, the number of medications increases — a double risk factor for malnutrition.
-Check your combination with the brite interaction check.
+In old age the feeling of hunger and thirst declines.
+At the same time the number of medications rises – a double risk of malnutrition.
+Check the combination in the interaction check.

-Five to six small meals per day rather than three large ones.
-Prioritise what you feel like eating — every calorie counts.
-Keep nutrient-rich snacks to hand (nuts, avocado, cheese, yoghurt).
-Smoothies and soups are good alternatives when solid food feels difficult.
-Bitter compounds can stimulate appetite: gentian, artichoke, wormwood, or dandelion as a tea or drops.
+Five to six small meals a day instead of three large ones.
+Prioritise what you fancy – every calorie counts.
+Keep nutrient-rich snacks at hand (nuts, avocado, cheese, yoghurt).
+Smoothies and soups are good alternatives when solid food is difficult.
+Bitter substances can stimulate the appetite: gentian, artichoke, wormwood or dandelion as a tea or drops.

-A short walk before a meal stimulates appetite.
-Eating together with others — shared meals have been shown to increase food intake.
+A short walk before eating stimulates the appetite.
+Eating together – social meals demonstrably increase food intake.
 Drink between meals, not with them.

-Metformin: taking it with food (not on an empty stomach) and increasing the dose slowly reduces nausea significantly.
-Iron supplements: take with orange juice (vitamin C enhances absorption).
-For persistent loss of appetite: speak to your doctor about a possible alternative preparation.
-Never stop medication on your own.
+Metformin: taking it with food (not on an empty stomach) and a slow dose increase reduce the nausea considerably.
+Iron preparations: take with orange juice (vitamin C promotes absorption).
+With persistent loss of appetite: speak to a doctor, discuss an alternative preparation if needed.
+Never stop on your own.

-Digital medication plan: Did the loss of appetite start with a new medication?
-Record all preparations to spot the connection.
+Digital medication plan: did the loss of appetite begin with a new medication? → Create a medication plan

-Interaction check: Taking several appetite-suppressing active substances at once? brite shows you the combination instantly.
+Interaction check: several appetite-suppressing active ingredients at once? brite shows the combination. → Start the interaction check

-Dose reminder: Taking metformin with food — the reminder helps you keep to the right timing.
+Intake reminder: take metformin with food – the reminder helps to keep to the right time. → Set up a reminder

-Register for free nowbrite helps you identify appetite-suppressing medications and maintain the right timing for your doses.
+Register for free nowbrite helps you to recognise appetite-suppressing medications and to keep to the right intake time.